We’ve all been there – you’re at the park, or having a dinner party, and your dog starts humping someone else’s pup or one of your guests’ legs.

 We don’t even understand human sexuality very well.
 Trying to understand the sexuality of our dogs is probably impossible.
 And even if it weren’t, there are better subjects for us to spend our time researching.
 Our dogs do not care what their sexual orientation is, and we should probably follow their lead.

 What about you?
 Have you ever suspected that your pup was gay?
-We’d love to hear all about it in the comments below.
+Have you witnessed any homosexual canine behaviors first hand?
+We’d love to hear all about it or your general thoughts about the topic of homosexuality in animals in the comments below.